Nambour railway station

 Nambour railway station is located on the North Coast line in Queensland, Australia.
 It serves the town of Nambour in the Sunshine Coast Region.

 History

+The railway connection from Brisbane to Nambour opened in January 1891.
+At that time, the town, then known as Petrie's Creek was renamed Nambour after the Nambour cattle station.

 On 16 December 1963, the present station building was opened by Minister for Transport Gordon Chalk.
 On 11 August 1988, a bus station was opened outside the station by Minister for Transport Ivan Gibbs.
 South of the station lie stabling sidings for electric multiple units.
 In 2016 a major upgrade to the station commenced.

 Services

-Nambour is the terminus for City network services from Brisbane with two services daily continuing to Gympie.
+Nambour is the terminus for Citytrain network services from Brisbane with two services daily continuing to Gympie.
 To relieve congestion on the single track North Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays to Caboolture as route 649.

-Nambour is also served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and the Bundaberg and Rockhamption Tilt Trains.
+Nambour is also served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and theTilt Train.

 Services by platform

 Transport links

-Sunbus operate five routes to and from Nambour station:
+Kinetic Sunshine Coast operate five bus routes to and from Nambour station: